rails/rails/guides/source/active_record_querying.md

 SQL (0.8ms)   COMMIT
 ```

-You can also pass raw SQL to the +lock+ method for allowing different types of locks.
-For example, MySQL has an expression called +LOCK IN SHARE MODE+ where you can lock a record but still allow other queries to read it.
+You can also pass raw SQL to the `lock` method for allowing different types of locks.
+For example, MySQL has an expression called `LOCK IN SHARE MODE` where you can lock a record but still allow other queries to read it.
 To specify this expression just pass it in as the lock option:

 ```ruby
 Item.transaction do